Pebbles (film): Production

 The story of the film is based on a real incident of director Vinothraj's family which inspired him to direct the film.
 Vinoth stated that he spent a lot of time looking for an arid landscape, which was required for the story and was finally found in Arittapati, near Melur in Madurai.
 The whole film was shot at Arittapati in 30 days.
 The mountains in the 13 villages where the film was shot are thousands of years old and the villages which Vinoth explored, as a part of the story, too developed on its own.
 The biggest challenge of shooting the film is mostly the humid weather, for which he stated that "As sunlight was crucial for the story, we would start shooting every day after 10am and wind up by 3pm.
 We would watch the rushes in the evening and that would give us the motivation for the next day."

 Reception

 S. Srivatsan of The Hindu wrote in his review stating "There has never been a Tamil film that has captured the vastness of rural life in a more austere, art-house fashion.
 PS Vinothraj knows what are all the basics of filmmaking that is lacking, even in the works of celebrated filmmakers."
-Baradwaj Rangan of Film Companion South wrote "Despite the many tragedies in the scenario (both natural and man-made), the film doesn't beg for our sympathies.
+Baradwaj Rangan wrote for Film Companion South, "Despite the many tragedies in the scenario (both natural and man-made), the film doesn't beg for our sympathies.
 Only at the very end do we feel a twinge."